-Read Part 1 of NYS Music’s Bonnaroo coverage here.
+Read Part 1 of NYS Music’s Bonnaroo coverage HERE.

-The days bleed together and it was hard to resist the sun making a full circle upon The Farm, as birds chirped at 5:30am – music still thumping from The Ville and Kalliope.
+Bonnaroo days bleed together and it was hard to resist the sun making a full circle upon The Farm, as birds chirped at 5:30am – music still thumping from The Ville and Kalliope.
 With Eminem, Anderson.Paak, and two sets of Bon Iver today, it seemed hard for them to compare to the rising wave of 16-year-old Billie Eilish.
 She was the talk of Roo – before, during, and after her set.

-Earlier on, spoke to the press about her quick rise to stardom, losing those ‘friends’ close to her and fighting a fake internet-driven world.
+Earlier on, she spoke to press about her quick rise to stardom, losing those ‘friends’ close to her and fighting a fake internet-driven world.
 She was unfiltered and spoke like any 16-year-old would, but something so intriguing and real laid beneath the surface.

 It wasn’t until she took the Which Stage that teens flocked and the rest not much older.
 Whispers and smiles filled the crowd about her age and attitude.
 That discomfort Eilish felt off-stage suddenly disappeared as the barriers blended into all of Centeroo.
 Her music is seamless in hope and heartache as intimate feeling slowly cuts.